ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.lovelace/README.md

 setState('lovelace.0.notifications.add', 'Message text'); // short version
 ```

+## Original sources for lovelace
+Used sources are here https://github.com/GermanBluefox/home-assistant-polymer .

 ## Todo
 Security must be taken from current user and not from default_user